Crissay-sur-Manse

 Crissay-sur-Manse ([kʁisɛ syʁ mɑ̃s]) is a commune in the Indre-et-Loire department in central France.
-It is one of the 'most beautiful villages of France' (an official category).
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.
 The houses are made from white limestone, with mullioned windows.
 The village is located on the Manse river.

 Population

 Amenities

 In 2010 it contained two restaurants.
 There are walking trails and picnic areas signposted in the town.

+History

+It was fortified in 1545, and was given to Jacques Turpin II of Crissé by the authority of François I.